Get

 Image Credit: Pixabay

 If you’ve noticed that your cat spends more time in the kitchen when you’re cooking with basil, you’re not imagining things.
-Basil is in the same family as catnip, and it has a similar activation effect on them.
+Basil is in the same family as catnip, and they also seem to be very attracted to it.

 However, while many cats like the smell of basil, few seem to like the taste.
 As a result, it’s unlikely that your cat will go as wild for basil as they do for catnip, but they still might appreciate you keeping some around (especially if it’s sprinkled on baked chicken).